 He was bruised for our iniquities;

 The chastisement for our peace was upon Him,

 And by His stripes we are healed. (vs. 4-5, NKJV, [added for clarification])

-The riddle of hot cross buns reveals that God wants us to pray with confidence for the healing of all nations from the Coronavirus pandemic, knowing this is God’s will.
-And, since these buns are common to the end of Lent, the riddle may also offer a clue to when we will begin to see the turnaround from this pandemic.
+The riddle of hot cross buns reveals that God wants us to pray confidently for the healing of all nations from the Coronavirus pandemic.
+Furthermore, He wants us to know our healing is His will.
+And, since these buns are common to the end of Lent, the riddle may also offer a clue as to when we will begin to see the turnaround from this pandemic.

 One a penny, two a penny

 There may not be much value attached to a penny (except for add-on items) at today’s inflation rates, but during an earlier period, even 1/4 penny coins (farthings) had worth.
 Likewise our salvation, protection, healing, and divine wisdom which appear to be “freely” given to us by God’s Grace (meaning, cannot be bought with money or good works) are actually quite costly.
 The Lord paid not with silver or gold, but with His life, body and blood, and with great suffering for the sins of everyone in the world (1 Peter 1:18-19, Isaiah 53: 10-12).
 And, unlike money, these gifts never devalue over time!

 Give them to your daughters, give them to your sons

 God extends this invitation to anyone and everyone, whoever will hear and receive Him.
 (Joel 2:28, 32, John 3:16-17)